Trung-Dan-Phan/data-science-portfolio/README.md

 ### **NielsenIQ Digital Purchases (formerly Foxintelligence)** (April-August 2024)

-* Queried and joined 20+GB datasets in BigQuery, matching product names with prices (one-to-many relationships) and converting 50M+ prices to USD to standardize data.
-* Optimized product distribution across categories by implementing data-driven sampling techniques, identified and removed pricing anomalies, and efficiently managed processed datasets in AWS S3.
-* Implemented a state-of-the-art Multimodal Transformer model to integrate textual, numerical, and categorical features for enhanced product classification accuracy.
+I joined the data science team to improve the performance of a product categorization model which relied solely on product names.
+My contribution was implementing a flexible Multimodal Transformer model to integrate textual, numerical, and categorical features, improving product classification accuracy by 2%, just by adding product prices.
-* Developed and deployed a Databricks pipeline integrated with MLflow for model tracking, running six parallel combining strategies, and boosting classification metrics by 2% over the existing model without price features.

 ![Multimodal Transformer](docs/multimodal_transformer.png)